 In the widely-circulated King James version of the Bible, and others, too, I’m sure, why are there written accounts only about Jesus’ birth and the few days before his alleged death and resurrection?
 For somebody this important to humankind, I would think that his every move would have been observed and followed and documented and that there would be complete records somewhere of his entire life.
 Where were all the reporters and paparazzi when we really needed them?
 Why did they lose track of him for all that time?
 I guess he apparently was not considered to be all that special until much later on.
 It was the people around him who made him what he was.
 A person normally doesn’t declare themself a hero, for example.
 They are proclaimed so by someone else.

-In 1966 when John Lennon made that offhand comment about The Beatles being more popular than Jesus, he received much public outcry and criticism from religious zealots, at least in this country, calling him disrespectful and sacrilegious and campaigning to boycott the group’s records and concert appearances.
+In 1966 when John Lennon made that offhand comment about The Beatles being more popular than Jesus ever was, he received much public outcry and criticism from religious zealots, at least in this country, calling him disrespectful and sacrilegious and campaigning to boycott the group’s records and concert appearances.
 Some people take minor things so seriously.
 In my opinion, that was nothing to get all bent out of shape about.
 John was just stating a fact, and although I consider his remark uncalled for and totally unnecessary, it is not at all untrue.
 The Beatles at that time were more popular than Jesus.
 Jesus never made 25 million dollars in one year’s time or sold millions of copies of his sermons and performed to sold-out crowds.
 But why state the obvious?
 Some opinions should be kept to oneself.
 It was just the subject reference Lennon used that caused the controversy.
 If he had said that they were more popular than, say, Adolf Hitler, I don’t think anybody would have minded.

 There were originally some eighty Gospel accounts written for the New Testament, most of them telling a very different story about Jesus.
 One of these is the Gospel of St. Thomas, which relates the childhood of Jesus.
 Although I don’t know if he considered himself divine, at an early age Jesus was already displaying attitudes of self-importance and worth.
 He was even described as an arrogant brat, a real “Dennis the Menace.”
 He argued with his teachers and fought with his playmates.
 There is a report of him pushing another little boy off a roof where they were playing and killing him!
 It was Constantine the Great who set about to rewrite and edit the New Testament, omitting all of those books that regarded Jesus to be a mere mortal man and instead turned him into a divine entity who could do no wrong.